el2718/sudoku/README.md

   * 1 (default), human's way, https://www.sudokuwiki.org/Strategy_Families
   * 2, cumputer's way, only back tracking, just try and check the consistency

-* multi (optional):
+* n_solved_max (optional):
-  * 1 (default), only give 1 solution at maximum, don't check multiple solutions
+a sudoku could has multiple solutions, this parameter is the maximum number of solutions that the program will give.
-  * 2, may give 2 solutions if the sudoku has multiple solutions
+Default and minimum is 2, to check the uniqueness of the solution

 ### puzzles for test